Sustainability

 The humane treatment of animals, which we believe is self-evident, is part of our commitment to environmental justice.
 Additionally, the best wool quality is only produced from healthy sheep, who in turn graze on healthy pasture and land.
 While wool is an organic material and biodegradable, it's still critical to ensure that the total impact of the farm is sustainable.

-This year, in 2022, we're releasing RWS garments with each new re-order or new wool product.
+In 2022, we released RWS garments with each new re-order or new wool product.
 While our wool sources previously were already compliant, while maybe not certified, with many of the components of the Responsible Wool Standard.
-Our farms promote regenerative farming practices, for instance.
-Our newly received Apex T's, for example, are now RWS certified.
+Our farms promote regenerative farming practices, for instance.Â

 Goal: Product End-of-Life Program